-The requirement of subject matter is one of the three certainties (requirements) that has to be present for an express trust to be valid.
-The certainty of subject matter is the requirement that the trust property left to the beneficiary must be easily identified along with the interests gained by the beneficiary.
+The certainty of subject matter is the requirement that the trust property left to the beneficiary must be easily identifiable, along with the interests gained by the beneficiary.

-Once the intention to create a trust has been identified, it is then necessary to determine the property that was left on trust.
 The trust is likely to fail if the property left on trust is unidentifiable or uncertain.
-If someone who owns several house in London states they wish to leave on trust ‘my house in London’ there is difficulty in establishing which house they meant.
-This could cause the trust to fail.
+If someone who owns several houses in London, for example, states that they wish to leave on trust ‘my house in London’ there is difficulty in establishing which house they meant and this could cause the trust to fail.

-What if the trust property forms part of a larger quantity?
+Trust property forming part of a larger quantity

 A trust is liable to fail where the property in question cannot be identified or separated from a larger quantity.
 In London Wine Company (Shippers) Ltd (1986), for example, the question arose as to whether customers’ wine stored with a supplier’s stock could be available to the supplier’s creditors following insolvency.
 The court held that because it was impossible to distinguish the customers’ wine from the rest of the stock, no trust could arise.